Windshield Recycling Programs Offered

 Subsequently, Shark Glass Recycling North America began operations in its first U.S. windshield recycling plant, located to best process Safelite's east coast scrap windshield generation.
 According to Safelite, the reverse logistics of collecting the old windshields and shipping to the recycling plant were designed to be carbon neutral, using existing freight lanes within the supply chain.

 Massachusetts-based JN Phillips launched its GreenShield windshield recycling program in 2010, making a pledge to recycle 100 percent of damaged windshields.
 Upon removal, windshields are collected at JN Phillips locations across New England.
 The material is sent to a central location and bulk-shipped to JN Phillips' recycling partner for processing.
-The windshields are then pulverized and sent through a special process to separate the glass from the plastic material, polyvinyl butyral (PVB).
 Upon final processing, the PVB plastic can be used in various industrial adhesive applications.
 The processed glass material -- often called "glass cullet" -- is less costly than raw materials and has numerous applications, including fiberglass insulation and even concrete.